 As you can see in the image below, when you choose the 36-months plan, you’ll also get a free domain name, which comes useful because you can save money.

-Let’s say you have choose Bluehost over SiteGround.
-But if you choose SiteGround, it's also very easy to create an account.
+Let’s say you have chosen Bluehost over SiteGround.
+But if you choose SiteGround, it’s also very easy to create an account.

-Now it’s the time to create an account.
-You can start by filling the details manually.
+Now it’s time to create an account.
+You can start by filling in the details manually.

 If you don’t want to enter your information manually, you can connect your Bluehost account with your Google account.
-Either works!
+Either work!

 Note that Bluehost doesn’t offer a monthly payment option.
-Companies that offer monthly option tend to cost a bit more.
+Companies that offer monthly options tend to cost a bit more.